toxiclibs.js

 • color - the color utils package

-• geom - the geometry utils package
+• geom - the geometry package

 • internals - functionality used within the library